Occlusion and Complex Restorative Dentistry

 Do you have patients with complex rehabilitative needs, and you wonder if you are the practitioner to treat them?
 Gordon can help you feel confident in your treatment choices!

-Join Gordon and experienced PCC Mentors for Restorative / Implant Dentistry 3 and learn:
+Join Gordon and experienced PCC Mentors for our most comprehensive course and learn:

 - Integrating fixed, removable, and implant prosthodontic procedures with other clinical areas.